quavedev/profile/README.md

 If you are running on Galaxy you can use the URL for a specific container to profile a problematic container.

-Check the logs after the duration to get the URL or check your bucket and the file `.cpuprofile` will be there.
+Check the logs in the server after the duration to get the URL or check your bucket and the file `.cpuprofile` will be there.

 ## Reading Profiles